builtbybrayne/salarydates/README.md

 Unit testing uses [PHPUnit](http://phpunit.de/).

 For compatibility reasons this project must use PHPUnit v3.7.
 To assure version compatibility please use the provided phpunit script.
+No arguments are required.

 	$ cd <install_dir>
 	$ ./phpunit